jrd100110/nomogenetics/README.md

 # Nomogenetics: A Rosetta Stone for Science.
 [nomogenetics.com](https://nomogenetics.com/)

-## NOTE - THIS FRAMEWORK IS BEING DEVELOPED RAPIDLY - ALWAYS CONSULT THE LATEST PDF PAPER VIA OUR WEBSITE/ZENODO BEFORE IMPLEMENTING GITHUB FILES.
+## NOTE - THIS FRAMEWORK IS BEING DEVELOPED RAPIDLY - ALWAYS CONSULT THE LATEST PDF PAPERS VIA OUR WEBSITE/ZENODO BEFORE IMPLEMENTING GITHUB FILES.

 This repository contains the foundational documents for **Nomogenetics**, a new open-source architecture for scientific theorizing, discovery and modelling.